rancher/rancher.github.io/rancher/v1.5/en/rancher-services/network-policy/index.md

 Network policy rules set container communication for specific sets of containers.

 #### Containers of services that are linked

-Let's assume service A is linked to service B.
+Assumption: Service A is linked to service B.

 To enable containers of service A to be able to communicate with service B: